Da Lat Spice Banana Bread

 Makes one 9”x 4” loaf.
 Adapted from Joanne Chang’s recipe for Flour Bakery’s banana bread.

 Our Da Lat Spice is inspired by the romantic Vietnamese city of the same name.
 The blend was created as a rub for roasted or grilled meats and vegetables, but we’ve found that it can be equally enchanting in sweet settings.
 This banana bread is like a favorite, older cousin who has come home from a year away at college — familiar and friendly, but just a little more sophisticated.
 Da Lat Spice adds the warm richness of coffee and chocolate, plus the unexpected spark of ginger and black pepper, to this cozy tea bread.
-It’s even tastier after an overnight rest to the flavors meld perfectly.
+It’s even tastier after an overnight rest to allow the flavors meld perfectly.

 1 2/3 cup all purpose flour